BlueRain04/vision-navigation-rl/README.md

 ![Training curves](assets/training_trend.png)

-Over this budget, the **success rate nearly doubled** from its early-training level to a recent-window, showing the policy is clearly learning the navigation task from vision alone.
+The **success rate nearly doubled** from its early-training level to a recent-window, showing the policy is clearly learning the navigation task from vision alone.
 The **collision rate plateaued around 24%** and did not meaningfully improve with additional training — which is the actual signal that matters here: more steps on this configuration weren't the fix.
 The next iteration increases the relative weight of the collision penalty rather than the training budget (see below).

 ## What's next